-Taiwan's Hsiao Bi-Khim attends Biden's inauguration
+Taiwan’s Hsiao Bi-Khim attends Biden’s inauguration, signaling towards building strong ties with the US

 Taiwan was given the U.S. official initiation on Wednesday (Jan.
 20) for the first time since President Jimmy Carter cut off political ties with Taiwan in 1979.
 Taiwan’s envoy to the United States Hsiao Bi-Khim attended President-elect Joe Biden’s inaugural ceremony at the Capitol Hill.